 Essential oils are aqueous extracts of powerful botanical ingredients.
 Essential oils can be mixed with carrier oils, like jojoba and almond oil, to create a treatment to stimulate hair growth.
 Some essential oils might make your hair grow stronger.
 Research on these essential oils is mostly anecdotal, but we are learning more about how they work.
 Essential oils for hair growth include:

-Scalp massage has been shown to promote hair growth.
+Scalp massage to promote hair growth.
 By promoting circulation in the area of growth, your hair may grow more quickly if you gently massage your scalp every time you wash your hair.

 Sugar, processed fats, preservatives, and alcohol can all contribute to oxidative stress.
 Keep this in mind if you’re looking to stop your hair from falling out.

-Smoking can prematurely age your hair cells, making your hair follicles brittle and easy to damage.
+Smoking can your hair cells, making your hair follicles brittle and easy to damage.
 Speak to your doctor to come up with a smoking cessation plan right for you.

 Many women experience dehydration, fatigue, stress, and falling estrogen levels as their body adjusts to life after pregnancy.
 This causes increased sensitivity in hair follicles, which can lead to a period of increased hair loss.
 Some of this hair loss is often related to the stress and exhaustion of having a baby.
 This condition is temporary and should resolve within a year after the pregnancy has ended.